Disrupting organ transplantation with unlimited, whole, AI-guided, human livers

 Over 4 million Americans and 100 million people worldwide are living with end-stage liver disease, yet fewer than 0.25% receive a transplant each year.
 Every other patient is left to manage symptoms while their liver slowly fails.

-Unlike other organs, the liver cannot be replaced or supported by machines or drugs.
-Once cirrhosis sets in, the organ’s architecture collapses—hepatocytes die, scar tissue replaces healthy tissue, and function disappears.
+Unlike other organs, the failing liver cannot be replaced by machines or treated with drugs.
+As fibrosis progresses to cirrhosis, the organ’s architecture collapses—hepatocytes die, scar tissue replaces healthy tissue, and function disappears.

-For 20 years, major pharmaceutical and biotech companies have tried and failed to reverse cirrhosis:
+For 20 years, major pharmaceutical and biotech companies have tried and failed to treat cirrhosis:

 -

-Drugs target inflammation or fibrosis but cannot rebuild lost tissue.
+Drugs target seere inflammation cannot rebuild lost tissue.

 -